Discover how Google Ads works and leverage the paid marketing channel’s power to promote your marketing campaigns

 Give your campaign a name and select the following campaign settings:

-1. Location and Language: You can select the locations you want your ads to be promoted in and also pick the language.
+You can select the locations you want your ads to be promoted in and also select the language.
 Google recommends you choose the language that you serve your customers in.

-3. Devices: AdWords campaigns target all types of devices including desktops, tablets, and mobile devices.
+Google Ads campaigns target all types of devices, including mobile, desktops, and tablets.
 You can also customize different ads for different device types.

-4. Ad extensions: Extensions help you include additional information with your ads to make them more comprehensive.
-Extensions include your phone number, location information etc.
+Extensions help you include additional information with your ads to make them more comprehensive.
+Extensions include your phone number, location information, etc.

-5. Additional Settings: In the additional settings you can schedule your campaign i.e. select a start and end date.
+In the additional settings, you can schedule your campaign i.e., select a start and end date.
 You can also do ad scheduling and only choose certain days or times when your ad would be visible.
-By choosing a specific ad delivery option you can choose to show your ads more evenly through the day.
+By choosing a specific ad delivery option, you can choose to show your ads more evenly throughout the day.